Skip to content

 • Type: str

-A unique identifier for this specific job instance.
+Unique identifier for the scheduled job instance.

 job.status

-• Type: JobStatus (Enum)
+• Type: JobStatus

-• RUNNING: The job is currently running.
+• RUNNING: currently executing.

-• SUCCESS: The job was completed successfully.
+• SUCCESS: completed with result.

 job.exec_at